ddimatos/git-release-workflow/gitcmds.md

     * It will give you the opportunity to change the commit message
     * Save and close the editor again
     * Then you have to force push the final, squashed commit: git push --force-with-lease origin

+# Git Pull Command

+Git provides a single command to update your local branch with changes from a remote.
+`git pull` is this command.
+Most of the time it does exactly what you want without any problems, but you should know that `git pull` is really `git fetch` followed by `git merge`.
+So when you pull from a remote, you're actually updating the remote tracking branch (eg. `origin/mybranch`) and then merging that into your local branch `mybranch`.

+It's good to know that this happens under the hood.
+Some people prefer to do the `git fetch` and `git merge` operations separately.
+Most of the time `git pull` will do what you want and is an acceptable way to update your local branch with changes from remote.

+# How to set up Git for the first time
+//TODO:
+//Document this in more detail for now, just point users at setting up their
+//email

+git config --global user.name <github_account_user>
+git config --global user.email <github_account_email>